awsdocs/aws-kms-developer-guide/doc_source/create-primary-keys.md

 To create a multi\-Region primary key, use the [CreateKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateKey.html) operation\.
 Use the `MultiRegion` parameter with a value of `True`\.

 For example, the following command creates a multi\-Region primary key in the caller's AWS Region \(us\-east\-1\)\.
 It accepts default values for all other properties, including the key policy\.
 The default values for multi\-Region primary keys are the same as the default values for all other KMS keys, including the [default key policy](key-policy-default.md)\.
+This procedure creates a symmetric encryption key, the default KMS key\.

 The response includes the `MultiRegion` element and the `MultiRegionConfiguration` element with typical sub\-elements and values for a multi\-Region primary key with no replica keys\.
 The [key ID](concepts.md#key-id-key-id) of a multi\-Region key always begins with `mrk-`\.